-This tutorial will cover how to install the Google Chrome web browser on Ubuntu in a few easy-to-follow steps.
+Want to use the Chrome browser on Ubuntu?
+This tutorial shows how to install Google Chrome on Ubuntu 22.04 in a few easy-to-follow steps.

-Chrome is fast, intuitive, and secure browser built for the modern web.
-But because it’s not an open-source browser, it’s pretty much never included by default on any Linux distro and is usually not available for installation from official repositories.
+Google Chrome is the most popular web browser in the world.
+It is fast, intuitive, and secure, built for the modern web.
+However, because it is not open-source software, it is not included by default in almost any Linux distribution and is usually unavailable for installation from their official repositories.

 Next, select the “64-bit .deb (For Debian/Ubuntu)” download package option and confirm by clicking the “Accept and Install” button.

-The file should be opened in the Software app, and you can install it from there.
+The file will open in the Software app so that you can install it.
 Click the “Install” button to begin the installation.

 Enter your user password when prompted and hit “Authenticate.”

 The progress bar lets you know when the Google Chrome browser has finished installing on your Ubuntu system.

 The process usually takes up to 30 seconds.
 So please wait for it to complete.
 Then you can safely close the window.